NLnetLabs/unbound-manual/source/getting-started/installation.rst

     sudo make install

-We now have fully compiled and installed version of Unbound, and can now move to configuring it.
+We now have fully compiled and installed version of Unbound, and can continue to testing it.

 ..
-Link to configuring block
+Ref to testing

 macOS Big Sur
 *************